Peruvian–Bolivian War of 1828: Bolivian independence and territorial claims

 What provoked the most resistance to Bolívar was the independence of Charcas.
 With strong commercial and cultural ties with Peru, it had been under the authority of Lima since 1810 to prevent the revolutionary troops from conquering it.
 In fact, the town councils had called for such annexation, although in truth it was a maneuver by the viceroy to justify his policy.
 Viceroy Abascal took advantage of the existence of some royalist strongholds in South America to carry out a policy of territorial expansion autonomously to Spain and at the expense of the "two Bourbon creatures" (the Bourbon viceroyalties that had rapidly collapsed), and also it was a strategy of going on the offensive against the governing boards.

 With a strong anti-Napoleonic propaganda in Peru, sending money and reinforcements to its allies, expeditions were able to be armed that allowed to recover the old viceregal territories.
 The rejection of this expansionism would be one of the causes of the Chilean-River Plate (1820-1821) and Gran-Colombian (1823-1826) interventions that achieved their purpose of ending Abascal's work.
 On the other hand, the Peruvian patriots never positioned themselves against this integration policy, the ephemeral nature of their movements prevented it.
 Abascal's policy of territorial recovery and turning Peru into the symbolic and material center of the South American counterrevolution, was only possible thanks to the coincidence of interests between the Spanish authority and the Peruvian aristocracy.

 The revolutionary governments of Lima considered Charcas their territory.
-One of the reasons that Riva Agüero dispatched the Santa Cruz expedition before Bolivar arrived was to ensure Peruvian sovereignty in Charcas, as he correctly assumed that Colombians did not look favorably on an overly powerful Peru.
-The result was a military disaster and a confrontation between the Peruvian president and Bolivar.
+One of the reasons that Riva Agüero dispatched the Santa Cruz expedition before Bolívar arrived was to ensure Peruvian sovereignty in Charcas, as he correctly assumed that Colombians did not look favorably on an overly powerful Peru.
+The result was a military disaster and a confrontation between the Peruvian president and Bolívar.

-Despite all controversy, a new country had soon emerged under the name of the Republic of Bolívar, with Bolivar hoping that this new country could serve as a base for his Andean project.
-Sucre was accused of wanting to divide Peru for allowing this to happen and controversy continued to arise, and in the end the country was left independent in order to serve as a role model not only for Bolivar's planned confederation, but for other soon-to-be states, such as Ecuador.
+Despite all controversy, a new country had soon emerged under the name of the Republic of Bolívar, with Bolívar hoping that this new country could serve as a base for his Andean project.
+Sucre was accused of wanting to divide Peru for allowing this to happen and controversy continued to arise, and in the end the country was left independent in order to serve as a role model not only for Bolívar's planned confederation, but for other soon-to-be states, such as Ecuador.

 The Bolivians also claimed Arica, the port where they exported their wealth, but they were forced to stay with Cobija, since Bolívar did not want to provoke the people of Lima any further.
 However, he offered to hand over Arica to them if they formed a federation with Peru while maintaining the Peruvian sovereignty over the port.
 Legal workarounds were unsuccessfully worked on by the newly formed Bolivian nation, and this desire to gain the Arican port later manifested itself in its support and active efforts to realize the Peru–Bolivian Confederation.